Cramessar/podverse_mockup/README.md

 ### 🔥 Nuke and rebuild everything (if all else fails):

+I cannot stress this enough.
+Too many problems will be caused by old build caches, volumes, etc. Just run these commands every few days and rebuild.

 ```bash
 docker compose down -v --remove-orphans
 docker system prune -a